ebi-pf-team/genome-properties/docs/flatfile.rst

 Genome Property Types
 =====================

-There are five different types of Genome Properties.
+There are five different types of Genome Properties (GP) represented.

 :PATHWAY: These represent groups of proteins that perform biochemical steps in order within a recognised enzymatic pathway.
 :METAPATH: These represent a specific type of PATHWAY where one or more of the steps within the pathway are described by another Genome Property.
 For the purposes of calculation, METAPATHs are dependent on their respective GP steps.